FVAD Re-opening PlanMay 18, 2020

 Phase 2 – In-Studio Private Lessons [Jun]

-In Phase 2, we will introduce in-studio private lessons.
+In Phase 2, we introduced in-studio private lessons.

 Fitness Facilities are permitted to open in our area from May 19, albeit under very strict guidelines and restrictions.
 We must first satisfy numerous WorkSafeBC specifications as well as BC Health Officer and Fraser Health Authority guidelines.
 These are being developed now and will be released as our COVID19 Safety Plan – Phase 2 prior to our opening the building for private lessons.